JRMeyer/common-voice-stats/README.md

 ### Digits

-How would these be read if you were reading your credit card number out, digit-by-digit?
+How would these numbers be read if you were counting out loud or if you were reading a number out loud digit-by-digit?

+How would the yes/no be said if you were answering a simple question?

 | LANGUAGE | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | yes | no | native speaker verified? |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |